-After our short flight of just 35 minutes, we will be picked up from the Royal airstrip, and transferred by vehicle to the river.
-From there we travel by boat into Lower Zambezi National Park, which will become your home for the next 8 nights.
+After our short flight of just 35 minutes, we will be picked up from the Jeki airstrip, and transferred by vehicle to the river.
+From there we travel by boat to Chiawa, which will become your home for the next 8 nights.